Duzzuti/passwd-manager/docs/api.md

     *there are two possible options*
     1. only change the salt (`changeSalt()`)
-        - it will just change the salt (random) that is used for encryption, that means that the password (hash) will be the same
+        - it will just change (randomize) the salt that is used for encryption, that means that the password (-hash) will be the same
         - it is very fast
         - the encrypted result will look completely different (except the dataheader)
         - it can confuse attackers, but it is safer to change the encryption completely
+        - see [dataheader](dataheader.md#how-does-the-data-header-work) for more information about the encryption
     1. create a new dataheader with `createDataHeader()`
-        - you can get the settings object from the old dataheader (by calling DataHeader::getSettings())
+        - you can get the settings object from the old dataheader (by calling `DataHeader::getSettings()`)
-        - to create a new dataheader compute power and time is needed (see docs/dataheader.md for more information)
+        - to create a new dataheader, compute power and time is needed (see [dataheader](dataheader.md#how-does-the-data-header-work) for more information)
-        - **NOTE that this new dataheader + password will be used for the next encryption**
+        - **NOTE that the new dataheader + password will be used for the next encryption**

         **THE OLD PASSWORD IS NOT LONGER VALID**

 1. **encrypt the data**
     1. encrypt the data with `getEncryptedData()`
-        1. you have to provide the decrypted data (FileDataStruct)
+        1. you have to provide the decrypted data (`FileDataStruct`)
         - this changes the state from `DECRYPTED` to `ENCRYPTED`
 <br/><br/>